Available in VPC

 type: LoadBalancer

 Network LoadBalancer can use UDP protocol as a listener.
-The UDP listener setting example for NLB instance creation is as follows:
+Below is an example of setting a UDP listener when you create an NLB instance:

-• If UDP and TCP ports are different from each other, you need to specify the health check port clearly through annotation.
+- If the UDP and TCP ports are different, you must explicitly set the health check port through an annotation.

-• Due to service limits, the TCP listener is also created with a load balancer.
+- Due to service limits, a TCP listener is also created on the load balancer.

-• If UDP and TCP ports are identical
+- If the UDP and TCP ports are the same:

 apiVersion: v1